yrtsprmb/zappor/README.md

 For first usage:
-Please note that tables will be created when the first request is made. after startup of the app (server & client).
+Please note that the sqllite tables will be created after startup with the first request which is made.
+Also consider, that you can't edit client inquiries without consent to the GDPR assignement.
+You can do this over the requests for the configuration or in the WEB GUI under settings.

 ## Description